Land tenure: United States

-Importance of tenure today
+Importance of modern tenure

 With homelessness and wealth inequality on the rise, land tenure in the developed world has become a point of issue.
 Market-based economies which treat housing as a commodity and not a right allow for laws such as California Proposition 13 (1978) that incentivize treating housing as an investment.
 Due to inelastic demand of the human need for shelter, housing prices can therefore be raised above universally-affordable rates.
 This complicates tenure by limiting supply and exacerbating homelessness and informal housing arrangements.
 For instance, in the United States, minimal regulation on house flipping and rent-seeking behavior allows for gentrification, pricing out half a million Americans and leaving them homeless.
-This is in light of 17 million homes left vacant as investment vehicles of the wealthy.

 At the same time, severe weather events caused by climate-change have become more frequent, affecting property values.

 In the developing world, catastrophes are impacting greater numbers of people due to urbanization, crowding, and weak tenure and legal systems.

 Colonial land-tenure systems have led to issues in post-colonial societies.

 The concepts of "landlord" and "tenant" have been recycled to refer to the modern relationship of the parties to land which is held under a lease.
 Professor F.H.
 Lawson in Introduction to the Laws of Property (1958) has pointed out, however, that the landlord-tenant relationship never really fitted in the feudal system and was rather an "alien commercial element".

 The doctrine of tenure did not apply to personalty (personal property).
 However, the relationship of bailment in the case of chattels closely resembles the landlord-tenant relationship that can be created in land.

 Secure land-tenure also recognizes one's legal residential status in urban areas and it is a key characteristic in slums.
 Slum-dwellers do not have legal title to the land and thus local governments usually marginalize and ignored them.

 In 2012, the Committee on World Food Security based at the Food and Agriculture Organization (FAO) of the United Nations, endorsed the Voluntary Guidelines on the Responsible Governance of Tenure as the global norm, as the problem of poor and politically marginalized especially likely to suffer from insecure tenure, however, this is merely work in progress.
 The United Nations Sustainable Development Goal 5 also advocates for reforms to give women access to ownership and control over land in recognition of the importance of tenure to resource distribution.